Charlotte Mason curriculum

 Download the free printable resource to supplement your weekly lessons at www.withoutdoorscurriculum.com/preschool.

-The weekly sensory activity is designed for parent and child to experience together using common household items and coordinates with the nursery rhyme.
+The weekly craft project is designed for parent and child to create together using common household items.
+Each art lesson corresponds with the letter of the week.

 Enjoy spending time out-of-doors with your child.
 The weekly nature prompt will inspire a love for God’s creation.